A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 He choked back a laugh.
 "Are you saying Malfoy swapped his limbs by accident?"

 He groaned.
-Coming to a halt, he glanced around to make sure they were alone, then fixed Flora and Hestia with what he hoped was a stern look.
+Coming to a halt, he glanced around to make sure they were alone, then fixed the twins with what he hoped was a stern look.
 "Alright, come clean.
 Why are you doing this?"

 They returned his gaze impassively.